ryptix/OpenVPN-PKI/README.md

-# OpenVPN-CA-DOCKER
+# OpenVPN-PKI
-A Open VPN CA which run inn docker
+An OpenVPN PKI creator which run in docker

 ## Start-up